HL7/fhir-qi-core/input/pages/index.md

 ### Scope

-The QI-Core FHIR Implementation Guide provides requirements and guidance on the use of FHIR in quality measurement and decision support.
+The QI-Core FHIR Implementation Guide provides requirements and guidance for using FHIR in quality measurement and decision support.
 The profiles in this implementation guide will be used to meet QI-Core project objectives of:

 -  Encouraging consistent access and use of data for clinical quality applications, across organizations and between healthcare systems,